matiaspl/LinkPi-ENCx/README.md

 * http://enc1/demo/timer.html - javascript timer, helpful for latency measurement
 * http://enc1/demo/demo.html - face recognition, not working
 * http://enc1/wxfunc.php - possibly a part of an old backend, allows non authorised changes

+## Intercom & tally

+The system is using an unknown UDP-based protocol for communication through a central server (source not public - installer and binaries located here: https://gitee.com/LinkPi/Service/)

+The tally system is able to utilize vMix and Sinsam (Chinese visual clone of vMix) API.

+Firmware analysis shows that the system relies on a specific "ttyTally" interface for the tally (a remote transmitter and a generic USB UAC soundcard

 ## Default passwords/backdoors
 ### SSH/telnet